401-advanced-javascript-1/lab-27-reactTesting/README.md

 - index.html: renders the served react files

 ## Tests
 - Testing was performed on the counter component module.
-These were run using renderer
+These were run using the React test renderer.

 # UML
 ![alt](https://github.com/401-advanced-javascript-1/lab-27-reactTesting/blob/master/img/lab-27-uml.JPG)